nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 # Quick start

-1. Ensure you have Java 11 or above installed in your Computer.
+1. Ensure you have [Java 11](https://www.oracle.com/sg/java/technologies/javase/jdk11-archive-downloads.html) or above installed in your Computer.

+:bulb: Tip: You can check by typing `java --version` in your Command Prompt for Windows or Terminal App for macOS

-2. Download the latest FishAhoy.jar from [here](https://github.com/AY2223S2-CS2103T-T17-4/tp/releases).
+2. Download the latest `FishAhoy.jar` from [here](https://github.com/AY2223S2-CS2103T-T17-4/tp/releases).
-3. Copy the file to the folder you want to use as the home folder for *Fish Ahoy!*.
+3. Copy the file `FishAhoy.jar` to the folder you want to use as the home folder for *Fish Ahoy!*.

-4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar FishAhoy.jar` command to run the application.
+:information_source: Additional information: Data files of *Fish Ahoy!* will be also stored in the folder you keep it in.

+4. Double-click the file to open *Fish Ahoy!*

 A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.

 ![Ui](images/Ui.png)

 5. Type a command in the command box and press Enter to execute it.
    Some examples: